hyc1230/hyc1230/README.md

 #### Let's get started

 I'm Yangcheng He, hyc1230 for short.
-I'm a junior high school student (this sentence is on our text book!) in Shenzhen, Guangdong, China.
+I'm a junior high school student in Shenzhen.

-I'm learning to develop amazing programs, but before I become an expert, I still need to learn more (obviously).
+Learning to develop amazing programs, but before I become an expert, I still need to learn more (obviously).

 #### Currently working on